Hercules (Marvel Comics): Maestro

 When the Hulk initially found Dystopia, Hercules was in charge of the collection of human survivors, now calling himself "the Maestro".
 An encounter with Rick Jones confirmed for the Hulk that Hercules is now only interested in ruling humans and having sparring matches or sex.
 Although the Hulk expresses little interest in helping ordinary people for the sake of helping them after they caused the apocalypse, he infiltrates Alchemax's remains to create the Dogs of War to oppose Hercules's forces.

 X-Treme X-Men

-X-Treme X-Men vol. 2 #7 (2013) depicts an alternate version of Hercules who is in a same-sex relationship with his version of Wolverine, the British Governor General of the Dominion of Canada.
+X-Treme X-Men vol. 2 #7 (2013) depicts an alternate version of Hercules who is in a same-sex relationship with Wolverine, the British Governor General of Canada.
 In issue #10, after Hercules revealed his relationship with Wolverine to Zeus, Zeus banished them to the pit of Tartarus as he sees himself as the only god allowed to consort with mortals.
-During the "X-Termination" crossover, "Age of Apocalypse", Nightcrawler's trip home results in three evil beings that destroy anyone they touch being released.
-Several casualties resulted, including Hercules.
+During "Age of Apocalypse", Nightcrawler accidentally releases evil beings that destroy anyone they touch, including Hercules.

 Ultimate Marvel

-In the Ultimate Marvel universe, Hercules appears as one of Nick Fury's Howling Commandos.
+In the Ultimate Marvel universe, Hercules appears as a member of Nick Fury's Howling Commandos.